Ajwyunsx/pscript/README.md

-# PyScript - Python Syntax Interpreter for Haxe
+# PScript - Python Syntax Interpreter for Haxe

 PyScript is a Python syntax interpreter written in Haxe that supports intelligent Haxe module imports, complete Python class system, and function support.